How to remove ZeroAccess Rootkit?

 1. Remove ZeroAccess with regular Anti-Malware and Antivirus programs

 Some Anti-Malware programs might be not blocked and delete ZeroAccess from the system.
 This depends from its version and definition database.
-You should try downloading multiple tools, and try scanning with each of them, for example Spyhunter, Hitman Pro, Spyware Doctor Kaspersky, Avast, etc. This is easiest and best (when works) approach to remove ZeroAccess, as regular scans have the least chance to destroy your system.
+You should try downloading multiple tools, and try scanning with each of them, for example Spyhunter, Hitman Pro, Kaspersky, Avast, etc. This is easiest and best (when works) approach to remove ZeroAccess, as regular scans have the least chance to destroy your system.

 2. Using anti-Rootkit tools for ZeroAccess removal